Key Facts About NASA's InSight Lander

 This mission is part of NASA's Discovery Program for highly focused science missions that ask critical questions in solar system science.

-First CubeSat to Deep SpaceThe rocket that will loft InSight beyond Earth will also launch a separate NASA technology experiment: two mini-spacecraft called Mars Cube One, or MarCO.
-These briefcase-sized CubeSats will fly on their own path to Mars behind InSight.
+First CubeSat to Deep SpaceThe rocket that launched InSight also launched a separate NASA technology experiment: two mini-spacecraft called Mars Cube One, or MarCO.
+These briefcase-sized CubeSats fly on their own path to Mars behind InSight.

-If successful, the MarCOs could represent a new kind of data relay to Earth, getting news of a safe landing -- and any potential problems -- sooner.
-InSight’s success is independent of its co-passengers.
+If successful, the MarCOs could represent a new kind of communication capability to Earth.
+InSight’s success is independent of its CubeSat tag-alongs.

 InSight Science GoalsThe InSight mission seeks to uncover how a rocky body forms and evolves to become a planet by investigating the interior structure and composition of Mars.
 The mission will also determine the rate of Martian tectonic activity and meteorite impacts.